-Typically, students interested in Computer Science B.A. will explore the major by taking one of the required introductory courses, CSCI-C211 Introduction to Computer Science or CSCI-C200 Introduction to Computers and Programming.
-Alternatively, they may consider INFO-I 101 Introduction to Informatics, which is not a major requirement, but will introduce main subjects related to technology and informatics, including basic programming.
+Typically, students interested in Computer Science B.A. will explore the major by taking one of the required introductory courses: CSCI-C200 Introduction to Computers and Programming or CSCI-C 211.
+Students with little or no previous coding experience, may consider INFO-I 101 Introduction to Informatics as a first course, which is not a major requirement, but it will introduce main subjects related to technology and informatics, including basic programming.
 To find out which option is for you, contact the advisor.

 Tracks and concentrations